lpodo/portfolio2/README.md

 - Sort by any column — persists across sessions
 - P&L $ for full position: `(current - entry) × qty`
 - P&L % per share: `(current - entry) / entry × 100`
+- Market state indicator after P&L %:
+  - No icon — regular session (REGULAR)
+  - 🌙 — pre or post market (PRE / POST)
+  - ✦ — market closed (CLOSED)
 - Total: VALUE, P&L, RETURN
 - **Multi-currency portfolios**: each position carries its own currency (from Yahoo Finance).
 ENTRY/CURRENT show position currency symbol.
 Totals and weights are converted to portfolio base currency via live FX rates (`EURUSD=X` etc.)
 - **Summary view**: selected from the portfolio switcher (Σ SUMMARY at the bottom).
 Shows all non-watchlist portfolios: NAME / VALUE (in native currency) / P&L / RETURN / SHARE%.
 Total row always in USD with live FX conversion.
 Clicking a row switches to that portfolio.
 Refresh on Summary updates all portfolios.

-- **Watchlist portfolio** (WATCHLIST radio button at creation): designed for tracking indices, commodities, currencies and any instruments without a held position (e.g. `^KS11`, `BZ=F`, `EURUSD=X`).
-Essentially a regular portfolio with qty/entry forced to 0 and some UI restrictions suited to its purpose:
-  - Add form hides qty/entry fields
-  - View shows CLOSE / PRICE / Δ% / market state icon / NAME — sortable by TICKER and Δ%
-  - ⋮ menu shows MARKET and CHART only (P&L, WEIGHT, ANALYTICS hidden)
-  - CHART mode: positions-only (no portfolio value line); ticker selection works the same as regular portfolios
-  - Appears at the top of the active portfolio list, separated by a divider
-  - Excluded from Summary, Summary Market, Summary Chart and Analytics
-- Market state indicator after P&L %:
-  - No icon — regular session (REGULAR)
-  - 🌙 — pre or post market (PRE / POST)
-  - ✦ — market closed (CLOSED)
-- View modes via dropdown menu (next to Refresh button):
+- View modes via dropdown menu (sometimes referred to as ⋮ menu):
   - **P&L** — default view with full position details
   - **WEIGHTS** — TICKER / VALUE / WEIGHT %; sortable by any column
   - **MARKET** — TICKER / CLOSE / CURRENT / Δ%; sortable by TICKER or Δ% (3rd click resets to portfolio order); market state icon included.
 The CLOSE and CURRENT column headers are clickable menus (shown in green) to control what each column displays: